ale-aparicio/big-3-store-ms4/README.md

 #### Colors

-A light simple theme has been chosen for the websit, as you can see this varies massively form the wireframes due to feedback from the developer's mentor, as the wireframes looked like old early 90's websites and it was better to go for a more minimalistic modern look.
-This compliments greatly as there is no target age demographic and the site expects to recieve visits from all age groups.
+A light simple theme has been chosen for the website, as you can see thess varie massively form the wireframes due to feedback from the developer's mentor, as the wireframes looked like old early 90's websites and it was better to go for a more minimalistic modern look.
+This compliments greatly as there is no target age demographic and the site expects to receive visits from all age groups.

 ## Technologies
-### Itegrated Development Enviroment
+### Integrated Development Enviroment
 - [GitHub](https://github.com)
 ### Languages
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)